zachmccabe/zachmccabe.github.io/ntk.md

 Always happy to talk about your licensing needs. 😊 [hello@zachmccabe.com](mailto:hello@zachmccabe.com)

 The photos, articles and other content on this website are copyright.
-You must obtain written permission before republishing etc. Email me for more info.
+You must obtain written permission before republishing, etc. Email me for more info.